 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Potent and SAM-competitive EZH2/EZH1 lysine methyltransferase inhibitor (IC50 values are 10 and 45 nM, respectively).
+UNC 1999 is a potent and SAM-competitive EZH2/EZH1 lysine methyltransferase inhibitor (IC50 values are 10 and 45 nM, respectively).
 Selective for EZH2/EZH1 over a panel of other methyltransferases and non-epigenetic targets.
 Reduces H3K27me3 levels in vitro.
 Prolongs survival of MLL-AF9 bearing mice.
 Orally bioavailable.

 Negative Control also available.

 This probe is supplied in conjunction with the Structural Genomics Consortium.
 For further characterization details, please visit the UNC 1999 probe summary on the SGC website.